NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

     dem_mosaic --priority-blending-length 20 \
       input.tif blurred.tif -o output.tif

-Unlike the fill example in :numref:`dem_mosaic_fill`, in this mode the tool will not try to fill small holes of a given diameter that are fully surrounded by valid data.
-Instead, for any pixel that is invalid (lacks data), ``dem_mosaic`` will search for valid pixels within the specified search radius.
+The extrapolation works as follows.
+For any pixel that is invalid (lacks data), ``dem_mosaic`` will search for valid pixels within the specified search radius.
 If the percentage of valid to total number of found pixels is no less than the specified value, the invalid pixel will be filled with the weighted average of the valid pixel values, with the weight given as: